mcxtzhang/SwipeDelMenuLayout/README.md

 ###Update log###
 2016 12 07 update：
+ * Fix a bug :when using ListView，quick swipe and quick click del menu, next Item is Swiped.。

+2016 12 07 update：
  * When the isSwipeEnable is false，the click event of contentItem is undisturbed。

 2016 11 14 update: